 The Germans despise us.
 To say that it's personal would be understated.
 The ferocity of our Canadian units will be remembered by those who survive it.
 We are a terrible enemy who sang off to war from the trains and ships at Halifax.
-We sing our own anthem in a voice that sets us apart from our allies.
-It is also true from the Mont des Cats, to Ypres and to The Regina Trench in Somme, that the songs have become quieter as the calamity has mounted around us.
-We celebrate our victories, but the enthusiasm for war has muted in the mud and remains of a hundred-thousand men and horses.
-It can't be inculcated with Rye Whisky as it once had.
+We sing our own anthem in the voice that sets us apart from our allies.
+It is also true, from the Mont des Cats to Ypres to the Regina Trench in Somme, that the songs have become quieter as the calamity has mounted around us.
+We celebrate our victories, but the enthusiasm for war has muted in the mud and remains of a hundred thousand men and horses.
+It can't be inculcated with rye whiskey as it once had.

 I hope this is the last one.
-I'm certain some men are ready to break, but I caught wind that there might be few if any more night raids.
-The close quarter mayhem is terrifying even for the most hardened men while they'd never admit it.
-You could be dead at any second.
-Screaming men amidst the sound of metal against bone and more blood than anyone has ever seen.
+I'm certain some men are ready to break.
+But I caught wind that there might be a few, if any more, night raids.
+The close-quarter mayhem is terrifying even for the most hardened men, while they'd never admit it.
+You could be dead at any second, screaming men amidst the sound of metal against bone and more blood than anyone has ever seen.

 I suppose I sound unnerved, but I think that any of us who make it out of here will not be the same.
-I can't see how violence on this scale won't be answered for in some manner.

-No one, them or us, is in denial of the brutality we inflict, but it all gets buried in slogans and national pride.
-They are wrong and we all know it - invaders, the Keiser and his Huns.
-I also think that some of them never wanted anything to do with this, but I will never say that out loud.
+I can't see how violence on this scale won't be answered, for in some manner.
+No one, them or us, is in denial of the brutality we inflict, but it all gets buried in slogans national pride.
+They are wrong, and we know it.
+Invaders, the Kaiser and his Huns.
+I also think that some of them never wanted anything to do with this.
+But I will never say that out loud.

 Most of our men don't care, and eagerly bash them to death in their sleep.
 I don't judge, but I carry out my orders with my own mind.
 It's the only way I'll be able to take it back with me.